Applies to JungleDocs for SharePoint 2010-2019.

 In JungleDocs you can configure dynamic views with additional conditions.
-An example is GetView("TestList"; "FilteredDatesView") where FilteredDatesView is configured like that:
+An example would be the function GetView("TestList"; "FilteredDatesView") where FilteredDatesView is configured as follows:

-2. Create the Filtered view itself in the Contacts list and set a filter on the Company column.
-In view settings, a value in the Company column must be equal to the Company column in the Word Reports library.
+2. In the Contacts list, create the Filtered view and set a filter on the Company column.
+In view settings, a value in the Company column must match the value of the Company column in the Word Reports library.

 3. In the Companies list, select a company, then open JungleDocs and create a new From Existing rule.

-4. Give your rule a name (in our case it's Company Contacts) and set the Word Reports library as a target location (that's where reports will be saved).
+4. Give your rule a name (in the example, it's Company Contacts) and set the Word Reports library as a target location (that's where reports will be saved).

-7. Click on the newly created Company Contacts rule, and a document will be generated with all the contacts that belong to the company you selected:
+7. In JungleDocs dashboard, click on the newly created Company Contacts rule, and a document will be generated with all the contacts that belong to the company you selected.